Property404/hdbf/README.md

 `-` - decrease current cell
 `>` - shift positively along current vector
 `<` - shift negatively along current vector
-`^` - switch to the vector parallel to the next dimensional axis
+`^` - switch to a vector parallel to the next dimensional axis, that pass through the current cell
-`V` - switch to the vector parallel to the previous dimension axis
+`V` - switch to a vector parallel to the previous dimension axis, that pass through the current cell
 `.` - print out contents of current cell
 `,` - input from STDIN
 `[` - skip to matching `]` if cell values zero